recovery-flow/subscriptions-tracker/docs/web/docs/PaymentMethodCreateDataAttributes.md

 ### NewPaymentMethodCreateDataAttributes

-`func NewPaymentMethodCreateDataAttributes(userId string, type_ string, providerToken string, isDefault bool, ) *PaymentMethodCreateDataAttributes`
+`func NewPaymentMethodCreateDataAttributes(type_ string, providerToken string, isDefault bool, ) *PaymentMethodCreateDataAttributes`

 NewPaymentMethodCreateDataAttributes instantiates a new PaymentMethodCreateDataAttributes object This constructor will assign default values to properties that have it defined,